Linxyhaha/DEALRec/README.md

 ```

 ### Evaluation
 The codes and running scripts for evaluation are in 'code/finetune/data/' folder.
+You should first run **inference_ddp.py** to save the generation results from BIGRec, then evaluate the results via **evaluate.sh**.

 ## Citation
 If you find our work is useful for your research, please consider citing:
 ```
 @inproceedings{lin2024data,
-  title={Data-efficient Fine-tuning for LLM-based Recommendation}, author={Lin, Xinyu and Wenjie Wang and Li Yongqi and Yang, Shuo and Feng, Fuli and Wei, Yinwei and Chua, Tat-Seng}, booktitle={Proceedings of the 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR)}, year={2024}
+  title={Data-efficient Fine-tuning for LLM-based Recommendation}, author={Lin, Xinyu and Wang, Wenjie and Li, Yongqi and Yang, Shuo and Feng, Fuli and Wei, Yinwei and Chua, Tat-Seng}, booktitle={SIGIR}, pages={365--374}, year={2024}
 }
 ```